adiabatic/zweihander/keyboards/ergodox_ez/base/keymaps/zweihander_macos/readme.md

 While this layout works fine in Windows, it’s not tuned for it.
 No sane person who primarily uses Windows would put this many Windows keys on a keyboard layout.
 That said, Print Screen, Scroll Lock, and Pause are available in their usual order on the Media Layer if you need them.

+## use Linux…occasionally…and want to type curly quotes

+The Caps Lock key makes an excellent Compose key.
+I’ve added Caps Lock keys to Symbol-C and Symbol-V. (I’m not yet sure which is better for this.)

 ## mouse left-handed while doing other things with the right hand

 I tend to have my mouse in my left hand, but I like to use my other hand to make things go faster.
 I’ve added a bunch of buttons to the Media Layer (hold ;) to speed up browsing in applications like Safari and Finder: